Jacob van Ruisdael: Interpretation

 There are no 17th-century documents to indicate, either at first or second hand, what Ruisdael intended to convey through his art.
 While The Jewish Cemetery is universally accepted as an allegory for the fragility of life, how other works should be interpreted is much disputed.
 At one end of the spectrum is Henry Fuseli, who contends they have no meaning at all, and are simply a depiction of nature.
 At the other end is Franz Theodor Kugler who sees meaning in almost everything: "They all display the silent power of Nature, who opposes with her mighty hand the petty activity of man, and with a solemn warning as it were, repels his encroachments".

 In the middle of the spectrum are scholars such as E. John Walford, who sees the works as "not so much bearers of narrative or emblematic meanings but rather as images reflecting the fact that the visible world was essentially perceived as manifesting inherent spiritual significance".
 Walford advocates abandoning the notion of "disguised symbolism".
 Perhaps Ruisdael's work can be interpreted according to the religious world view of his time: nature serves as the "first book" of God, both because of its inherent divine qualities and because of God's obvious concern for man and the world.
 The intention is spiritual, not moral.

-Andrew Graham-Dixon fancifully asserts all Dutch Golden Age landscapists could not help but search everywhere for meaning.
+Andrew Graham-Dixon asserts all Dutch Golden Age landscapists could not help but search everywhere for meaning.
 He says of the windmill in The Windmill at Wijk bij Duurstede that it symbolises "the sheer hard work needed to keep Holland above water and to safeguard the future of the nation's children".
 The symmetries in the landscapes are "reminders to fellow citizens always to remain on the straight and narrow".
-Slive, sensible scholar that he is, is more reluctant to read too much into the work, but does put The Windmill in its contemporary religious context of man's dependence on the "spirit of the Lord for life".
+Slive is more reluctant to read too much into the work, but does put The Windmill in its contemporary religious context of man's dependence on the "spirit of the Lord for life".
 With regards to interpreting Ruisdael's Scandinavian paintings, he says "My own view is that it strains credulity to the breaking point to propose that he himself conceived of all his depictions of waterfalls, torrents and rushing streams and dead trees as visual sermons on the themes of transcience and vanitas".